sehamsaad98/Newsletter-Subscription/README.md

 ## Features

-- Email subscription via API and front-end form.
+- Email subscription through  API and front-end form.
 - Success messages displayed on form submission.
 - use service for handling subscription logic.